Randle Barker: First World War

 During the Battle of the Ancre he led his battalion and a collection of other detachments ('Barker's Mixed Force') to clear the notorious German strongpoint known as the Quadrilateral.
 At the Battle of Arleux during the Arras Offensive, 22nd Royal Fusiliers was engaged in bloody fighting at Oppy Wood, after which Barker lamented that only 40 of his men had come out of the action with him.
 Barker received a bar to his DSO for Oppy Wood and was promoted to brevet major from 3 June.
 His bar's citations States the following:

 For conspicuous gallantry and devotion to duty.
 During an assault his battalion was compelled to withdraw from its objective owing to heavy casualties and to its flank being unsupported.
 At this most critical moment he reorganised and rallied all the men of his brigade who were within reach, and by his promptitude and fine leadership won back most of the objective, and maintained it until relieved.

 He was also mentioned in despatches five times during the war.

-On 18 November 1917 Barker was promoted to brigadier general to take command of 3rd Brigade in 1st Division, but when Kellett was obliged to give up command of 99th Brigade Barker was transferred on 24 January 1918 to take over from him.
+On 18 November 1917 Barker was promoted to temporary brigadier general to take command of 3rd Brigade in 1st Division, but when Kellett was obliged to give up command of 99th Brigade Barker was transferred on 24 January 1918 to take over from him.
 One of his first tasks was to disband the 22nd Royal Fusiliers, which after its casualties was the weakest battalion in 2nd Division and was broken up to reinforce other battalions.
 Barker found posts on the brigade staff for a number of men from the Kensingtons.

 When the German spring offensive was launched on 21 March, the 2nd Division was in reserve in the vulnerable Flesquières Salient, which came under heavy attack.
 Next day the 99th Brigade was detached to support the 47th (1/2nd London) Division in the front line.
 It was virtually overwhelmed in the fighting next day, and Barker and his brigade major were unable to reach the battalions as he struggled to maintain a link between V and VII Corps as they were pushed back.
 By 24 March the 'Great Retreat' was under way.
 Barker and his staff were at a roadside in Gueudecourt writing orders for the retirement when a single shell fell, killing Barker and his Staff Captain, Edward Bell.
 A party of former 22nd Royal Fusiliers, led by Sanitary-Sergeant T.E.
 McGowan, carried the bodies on stretchers back through the retreat until they were able to commandeer a returning ammunition lorry.
 Next day they dug two graves at Albert and held a service over them.